Best Vegan Hiking Boots & Shoes 2023 | Top Quality Walking Boots That Are Cruelty-Free - Outdoors Magic

 Best for: Winter, mountaineering, technical hiking

 Designed for rugged, rocky adventures, this boot is sturdy, durable and very protective.
-The closest thing to a true mountaineering vegan boot, it has a waterproof Gore-Tex lining that will keep your feet dry, even if you’re plodding through a river, marshes, or the heavens have opened above you.
-Abrasion-resistant polyester has been used on the upper alongside a patented TPU Thermo Tech Application, ensuring superb durability.
+Just like the Arc’teryx Acrux Lt, this is a true mountaineering vegan boot.
+It has a waterproof Gore-Tex lining that will keep your feet dry, even if you’re plodding through a river, marshes, or the heavens have opened above you and an abrasion-resistant polyester has been used on the upper alongside a patented TPU Thermo Tech Application, ensuring superb durability.
 This is a three-season option that has been built to take scrapes, to grip on rocks, and to take the wear and tear that the wild can throw your way.
 The Vibram Mulaz outsole has a technical edging platform and aggressive rear lugs which offer fantastic grip and traction and will mean you won’t have to worry about your step nearly as much as in a lesser boot.

 Read our full La Sportiva Trango Trek GTX review.